redis/Redis-Insight-Guides/guides/quick-guides/time-series/creating-a-time-series.md

     sensor1 // Keyname for the first time series 1626435637914 // Timestamp
     28 // Value
-    sensor1 // Keyname for the second time series, which can be a different one
+    sensor1 // Keyname for the second time series, which can be different
     * // Timestamp
     35 // Value

 TS.ADD
     sensor1
     * // Will use the current timestamp
     50
 ```